marteinn/Lua-To-Python/README.md

-# Lua to Python AST
+# Lua to Python

 This is a project where I attempt to convert Lua to Python, by transforming Lua into Python AST and the running it.

-Its only for getting to know the Python AST so dont do anything serious with it.
+Its only for getting to know the Python AST so please dont do anything serious with it.

+## Current status
+- Variable assignments, basic datatypes and comparisons, if statements and while loops are working.

 ## Getting started

 - pip install click
 - python main.py <path-to.your-lua-file>

 ## Roadmap
 - [x] Single line comments